cesswhite/landinuxt/README.md

 Contributions are welcome!
 If you want to improve or add new features to LandiNuxt, feel free to open an issue or submit a pull request.

+## Acknowledgments

+A big thank you to the [Nuxt](https://nuxt.com) team and contributors for building such a powerful framework that inspired _LandiNuxt_.

+Special thanks to [Beto from Code with Beto](https://www.youtube.com/@codewithbeto/videos) for his invaluable support, testing and tips.

+Thank you all for your contributions and support!

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.